ElkanaRahadian/myappsample/README.md

 # Simple Ways of Using Github

 ## Overview
-Using Git Bash to commit changes in the repository
+Use of Git Bash to commit changes in the repository

 ## Features
 - Git Commit